KnossosNET/Knet-CustomTc-Mode-Example/README.md

         /// null for auto
         /// </summary>
         public static int?
 WindowHeight { get; private set; } = 540;

         /// <summary>
+        /// Configurable option to show the task buttom at the end of the menu buttom list
+        /// instead of at the beginning.
+        /// </summary>
+        public static bool MenuTaskButtonAtTheEnd { get; private set; } = false;

+        /// <summary>
         /// The first time the user opens the launcher, the main menu should be expanded or collapsed?